mikenakis/VsDebugLogger/README.md

 - The full path name to the log file of your application.
 - The full path name to VsDebugLogger.exe on your computer.

 **Important:** Store the result in a member variable of your application so that it will stay alive until your application process ends.

+That's it, really.
+From that moment on, you will enjoy much faster logging to the debug output window of Visual Studio.

+# Caveats

+- Visual Studio is in the habit of emitting some diagnostic information (e.g. process termination messages) directly to the debug output stream, thus bypassing VsDebugLogger.
+As a result, these messages will appear out of order with respect to the log lines that go via VsDebugLogger.
+For example, if you instruct your application to shut-down, you may see in the Debug Output Window some cleanup-related log lines, followed by a Visual-Studio-generated "process exited with exit code 0" message, followed by a few more cleanup-related log lines.
+This is happening because the last few lines were still in transit at the time that the process exited.

+- When Visual Studio displays an application-modal dialog box, (for example, any kind of "are you sure? (y/n)" dialog,) it enters some bizarre state in which it is incapable of processing messages from external applications like VsDebugLogger.
+When VsDebugLogger sends text to be logged by Visual Studio but Visual Studio is in such a state, Visual Studio refuses to receive the text, so VsDebugLogger takes notice and retries later.
+Thus, it is important to keep in mind that while Visual Studio is showing an application-modal dialog box, logging is suspended, which means that the logging text in the Output Window may be outdated.

 # Status of the project

 This utility is still work in progress, and at a very early stage of development.
 It is largely untested under real work conditions, so there may be situations where it does not work very well, or it does not work at all.

 # License